eProsima/Shapes-Demo-Docs/docs/installation/linux_sources.rst

         ShapesDemo

 .. note::

-   When eProsima Shapes Demo is compiled with ROS 2 and the `Shapes Demo TypeSupport <https://github.com/eProsima/ShapesDemo-TypeSupport>`_, it will start automatically in ROS 2 mode.
+   When eProsima Shapes Demo is compiled with ROS 2, the `Shapes Demo TypeSupport <https://github.com/eProsima/ShapesDemo-TypeSupport>`_ (see :ref:`linux_ros2_compilation` compilation section) and the ROS 2 Shapes Demo executable is launched in a context with a valid ROS 2 installation sourced, the default value of the "Use ROS 2 Topics" checkbox will be set to true.
-   This execution mode can be changed using the `Use ROS 2 Topics` checkbox on the `Options > Participant Configuration` dialog (For more information, please refer to :ref:`examples_ros2_compatibility`).
+   Otherwise, if a valid ROS 2 installation could not be found, the checkbox will remain disabled.